oracle-livelabs/security/accessgovernance-admin/create-ag-group-policies/create-ag-group-policies.md

     Allow group ag-domain/Domain_Administrators to read objectstorage-namespace in tenancy</copy>
       ```

       Click *Create*

-   On the Policies page, In the root compartment click on Create Policy to create the policy : domain-admin-policy
+    2. In the root compartment click on *Create Policy* to create the policy : domain-admin-policy

     ```